zzhangjii/learning-library/lab-guides/LabGuide200.md

    docker rm alphaoffice
    ```

-- Fire up a new container using the new `alphaoffice-rest` image:
+- Fire up a container using the new `alphaoffice-rest` image:

   ```
   docker run -d --name alphaoffice -p=8080:8080 alphaoffice-rest
   ```

-- You should now be able to go directly the the REST URL and see data returned from your ATP database.
+- You should now be able to go directly to the REST URL and see data returned from your ATP database.

   ```
   http://<YOUR-PUBLIC-IP>:8080/AlphaProductsRestService/webresources/restCall/